Saturday, March 22nd 2014

 Dunkirk has a rather complex harbour layout with sea locks to control water levels (see, for example, this Google map).
 Today it is quieter than when the cross-Channel ferries operated from here.

 We now returned to the station and took a train to our next destination, Saint-Omer.
-This town is named after its patron saint, St Audomar, who is sent to have been the first to bring Christianity to the area.
+This town is named after its patron saint, St Audomar, who is said to have been the first to bring Christianity to the area.
 That is why the inhabitants are known as Audomarois (“Audomarians”).
 I have been to St Omer many times in the past, admittedly only for overnight stays during journeys further into France, and was hoping to see some of the places I knew.
 In that I failed.
 Either those parts of town I knew had changed or I never reached them.

 What struck us on arriving was St Omer’s large and grand railway station, clearly a terminus expressive of the town’s pride and wealth.
 It came into service in 1848 and was damaged in Second World War bombing but repaired.
 However, in 2011. it had to be closed to the public because of the danger of falling masonry and glass.